McTimoney for Dogs

 - Breeds with long backs and those with shorter legs are also more likely to suffer issues due to their conformation.

 - For animals that have recently given birth a check-up, treatment is a great idea to ensure there are no ongoing problems.

 It’s sometimes difficult to know when to call a dog chiropractor.
 Below are a range of symptoms and behaviours that are tell-tale signs of an issue.
 If you are in any doubt then please call or email and I’ll be happy to assist and offer advice.

 - Unexplained drop in performance

 - Exhibiting signs of pain during or after exercise

-- Crying out, whimpering when getting up
+- Crying out, whimpering or stiffness when getting up

 - Difficulty walking upstairs or getting into cars